Chris Fleming (TV personality): Early life and career

 Son of Chicago Blackhawks hockey player Reggie Fleming and Patricia Fleming, Chris Fleming was born in Chicago, Illinois, and is the elder of two children.
 Raised Roman Catholic, he claims to have been experiencing spiritual and paranormal events since the age of four.
 He graduated in 1985 from William Fremd High School and 1989 from Beloit College in Wisconsin with a major in fine arts and minors in music and psychology with a specific concentration on Abnormal Psychology and Cognitive Psychology as well as Lateral Thinking and Creative Thinking.
 He played football in high school and college as receiver and running back.
 While studying fine art in his second year at Beloit, he was the first student to have his own art show during Sophomore year.
 He went on to have two separate art shows in his senior year due to his two different art styles; action painting reminiscent of Jackson Pollock and Pop Art influenced by Andy Warhol and Kenny Scharf.
 Two of his paintings (Titled Major Panic and 4th of July) were leased from the college for three years after his graduation, and one was used as a design for the class of '89's graduation pamphlet.
 One of his paintings is part of a permanent collection at the Wright Museum of Art in Beloit, Wisconsin.
-He is a member of the Alpha Zeta chapter of Sigma Chi fraternity and was voted historian from 1987–89.
+He is a member of the Alpha Zeta chapter of Sigma Chi fraternity and was voted historian from 1987 to 1989.